-3.1 Between 26 June 2017 and 14 February 2025, the firm failed to sufficiently assess the level of client and matter risk, as required by Regulation 28(12) and Regulation 28(13) of the MLRs 2017.
+3.1 In six of the files reviewed, the firm failed to assess the level of risk, as required by Regulation 28(12) and Regulation 28(13) of the MLRs 2017.

 4. Admissions

 - 4.1 The firm admits, and the SRA accepts, that by failing to comply with the MLRs 2017, that it breached, for conduct up to 24 November 2019 (when the SRA Handbook 2011 was in force): - a.
 Principle 6 of the SRA Principles 2011 which states you must behave in a way that maintains the trust the public places in you and in the provisions of legal services. - b.
 Principle 8 of the SRA Principles 2011 which states you must run in your business or carry out your role in the business effectively and in accordance with proper governance and sound financial risk management principles.